-Celebrate our rich culture and identity and highlight the opportunities and advantages of the Kāpiti Coast and attract domestic and international visitors, residents, and businesses to the district.
+Celebrate and protect our rich culture, natural environment and identity while highlighting the opportunities and advantages of the Kāpiti Coast through retaining and attracting businesses and residents and; attract domestic and international visitors to the district.

-- Adopt a business-friendly focus that enables all participants in the economy to operate to their full potential and contribute to a vibrant economy while protecting our natural environment. - Enable innovation, creativity and entrepreneurship by continuing to build connections and networks with local talent and supporting sustainable pathways for our current and future employment requirements, with increased Maori employment pathways and business initiatives. - Strengthen partnerships and leadership, providing increased opportunity for quality local entrepreneurship, growth and collaboration, while celebrating, protecting, and strengthening our unique and distinctive community. - Focus our efforts to grow those industries and sectors that provide the most potential for the Kapiti Coast economy and our community.
+- Adopt a business-friendly focus that enables all participants in the economy to operate to their full potential and contribute to a vibrant economy while protecting our natural environment. - Enable innovation, creativity and entrepreneurship by continuing to build connections and networks with local talent and supporting sustainable pathways for our current and future employment requirements, with increased Māori employment pathways and business initiatives. - Strengthen partnerships and leadership, providing increased opportunity for quality local entrepreneurship, growth and collaboration, while celebrating, protecting, and strengthening our unique and distinctive community. - Focus our efforts to grow those industries and sectors that provide the most potential for the Kāpiti Coast economy and our community.